Dating in France: Paris vs. NYC

 This seems to be a controversial topic in France with several viewpoints.

 In consulting with a few of my female friends here, they all say that it is the case to split or share the bill or as the French say it, “partager”, because it celebrates women’s independence.
 They also noted that they don't agree with it, but have resigned themselves to the fact that is the way they do it here.
 It also seems that some native French women here feel that they owe the man something if they allow him to pay for dinner.
 It is sad that women still feel that way in this day and age and hopefully the #TIMESUP movement is helpful in making this mentality something of the past.
-For firsthand experiences, I've been on a few dates where my dates have brought up DURING THE ACTUAL DATE that it is a problem for him to pay and that women pay for their part of the date in France to show that we are empowered.
-Just to level set here, these occurrences mostly happened on the first date and we are not talking Michelin Star tasting menus.
-Can you say awkward?
+For firsthand experiences, I was on one of my first dates in Paris when it was brought up DURING THE ACTUAL DATE that it is a problem for him to pay for the full meal and that women pay for their part of the date in France to show that we are empowered.
+Just to level set here, this happened on a first date and we are not talking Michelin Star tasting menus here.
+Can you say awkward or just tacky AF?

 So there you have it, a country divided!